vishalsinha4/College-Clone-Website/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/college-clone-onepager.git`
+1. Clone the repository: `git clonehttps://github.com/uishalcinha/College-Clone-Website.git`
-2. Navigate to the project directory: `cd college-clone-onepager`
+2. Navigate to the project directory: `cd college-clone-Website`
 3. Open the `index.html` file in your web browser

 ## Usage